Dry January: UK kombucha, alternative drinks and thinks.

 There are also other indicators that could show boozing is on a slow but steady downward trajectory.
 According to statistics released by the ONS, we’re drinking less than ever in the UK, with 21% of us not drinking at all.
-Further, in their study released in May this year the figures for people drinking in the week has fallen from 64.2% in 2005 to 56.9%.
+Further, in their study released in May 2017 the figures for people drinking in the week has fallen from 64.2% in 2005 to 56.9%.

 So, the time is also right then to show that the alternatives, for those who are cutting down/abstaining/giving up alcohol (see, now I’m doing it), are actually pretty darned sassy.
 After all, they don’t sell Seedlip (the first distilled non-alcoholic spirit) on Virgin Atlantic flights because it’s a dull, only getting on for the last two minutes of the game to give it a cap, substitute.
 It is because it’s a serious alternative.
 It stands on its own merits.
 It is interesting.
 It has flavour.
 And taste.
-I first tried Seedlip in February when we were doing tastings of our kombucha alongside the lovely nutritionist and bestselling author Amanda Hamilton (who was giving a talk all about the microbiome and gut health) at a pop-up dry bar in Edinburgh.
+I first tried Seedlip in February last year when we were doing tastings of our kombucha alongside nutritionist and bestselling author Amanda Hamilton (who was giving a talk all about the microbiome and gut health) at a pop-up dry bar in Edinburgh.
 I’ve been a huge fan ever since.